 I need to replace my old flooring with Nashville Floor Covering.
-There is a multitude of reasons this needs to be done; mold, wear and tear, the desire for a new look.
-The question is; do I tackle it myself or let a professional handle the job?
+There is a multitude of

 Here are a few things I need to consider: